Robert Nichols (politician)

 Robert Lee Nichols (born November 25, 1944) is an American politician who represents the 3rd District of the Texas Senate.
-A Republican, he was the Senate President Pro Tempore of the 85th legislative session.
+A Republican, he was the senate president pro tempore of the 85th legislative session.

 Early years

 Nichols graduated in 1968 from Lamar University in Beaumont, Texas, with a degree in industrial engineering.
 He had a career as a small businessman before being elected mayor of Jacksonville, Texas, and served as mayor 1985-1989.

 Public service

 During his tenure as mayor, Nichols streamlined the city government and helped to cut property tax rates.
 His service as Mayor eventually convinced then-Governor of Texas George W. Bush to appoint him to a six-year term on the Texas Transportation Commission in 1997.
 Nichols was appointed again in 2003 by former Texas Governor Rick Perry, and continued to serve until he resigned to prepare for a bid for the Texas Senate.
+According to his voting records, Nichols is the least conservative Republican member of the state Senate.

+Nichols announced he would not be seeking re-election in 2026.

 2006 and 2018 elections

 Nichols faced stiff competition in 2006 from Republicans Bob Reeves of Center; David Kleimann of Willis; and Frank Denton of Conroe in the Republican primary.
 Nichols secured a 54% win, thus avoiding a runoff.
 Nichols' primary win was tantamount to winning the general election, as he did not have a Democratic candidate run against him in 2006.

 In the general election of November 6, 2018, Nichols defeated the Democrat, Shirley Layton, and the Libertarian Party nominee, Bruce Quarels.
 Nichols received 214,756 votes (78.3 percent) to Layton's 56,274 (20.5 percent) and Quarles' 3,280 (1.2 percent).